 East Africa’s biggest airport and hub of transportation is Nairobi’s Jomo Kenyatta International Airport.

 There’s no formal bus station in Nairobi.
-Buses normally depart from their official office, which is most likely located around the River Road area of downtown Nairobi.
+Buses regularly depart from their official office, which is most likely located around the River Road area of downtown Nairobi.

-Here are a few of the common bus companies:
+Here are a few of the bus companies:

 - Akamba Buses